How to Achieve Buy-In for a Customer Intelligence Platform

 Where do we have emerging issues around customer churn?

-CCG recommended the build out of a CI platform, offering a mix of dashboards and self-service reporting capabilities built in Microsoft technologies.
-But they started with the proof of concept – a 7-week engagement that delivered a microcosm of the platform, allowing the company to experience it for themselves, test hypotheses, ask questions and see how it would perform.
+CCG recommended the build-out of a CI platform, offering a mix of dashboards and self-service reporting capabilities built with Microsoft technologies.
+But they started with the proof of concept – a 7-week engagement that delivered a microcosm of the platform, allowing the company to experience it for themselves, test hypotheses, ask questions, and see how it would perform.